Google Sniper was a popular online marketing system a few years back. Then came out which for the most part is the same thing.

 Unfortunately Google Sniper’s method is basically to promote everything and anything to make money.
 You can technically make this work, but odds are you’ll likely be selling a lot of trash products and maybe having a high refund issue.

-Once upon a time people used to write tons of articles, link back to their website and get high rankings.
-At the time article directories and certain blog sites had a lot of prestige with Google, but no longer.
+Prior to 2009, article directories and certain blog sites had a lot of prestige with Google, but no longer.
 Now many of these places are MUCH more strict on what you can write/promote and further more, Google doesn’t like it when it sees this form of backlinking.
-Learn what really works.
+Learn what really works to make a profitable online business.

 With all these issues added to the equation, Google Sniper is basically outdated and useless.
 The only thing that still makes sense is building a website and targeting low competition keywords, but you need updated training for that.
-Get it here.
+Get it from Wealthy Affiliate.

 - Pretty good quality videos.